College football: Violence, formation of NCAA

 Meanwhile, John H. Outland held an experimental game in Wichita, Kansas that reduced the number of scrimmage plays to earn a first down from four to three in an attempt to reduce injuries.
 The Los Angeles Times reported an increase in punts and considered the game much safer than regular play but that the new rule was not "conducive to the sport".
 In 1906, President Roosevelt organized a meeting among thirteen school leaders at the White House to find solutions to make the sport safer for the athletes.
 Because the college officials could not agree upon a change in rules, it was decided over the course of several subsequent meetings that an external governing body should be responsible.
 Finally, on December 28, 1905, 62 schools met in New York City to discuss rule changes to make the game safer.
 As a result of this meeting, the Intercollegiate Athletic Association of the United States was formed in 1906.
-The IAAUS was the original rule making body of college football, but would go on to sponsor championships in other sports.
+The IAAUS was the original rule-making body of college football, but would go on to sponsor championships in other sports.
 The IAAUS would get its current name of National Collegiate Athletic Association (NCAA) in 1910, and still sets rules governing the sport.

 The rules committee considered widening the playing field to "open up" the game, but Harvard Stadium (the first large permanent football stadium) had recently been built at great expense; it would be rendered useless by a wider field.
 The rules committee legalized the forward pass instead.
-Though it was underutilized for years, this proved to be one of the most important rule changes in the establishment of the modern game.
+Though it was underused for years, this proved to be one of the most important rule changes in the establishment of the modern game.
 Another rule change banned "mass momentum" plays (many of which, like the infamous "flying wedge", were sometimes literally deadly).